gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryImportOptions.md

 directory record claiming a node created implicitly by the entries below it is not a collision, it is the record that node was missing.

+A file claiming a node already holding a directory is the one collision that also drops entries that did not collide: `"keep-last"` replaces the directory with the file, and the entries below it go with it, since a file node cannot hold them. `"keep-first"` keeps the directory and its entries and ignores the file instead, so the two policies are mirrors of each other for that shape.

 #### Default Value

 ```ts